 - a word that represents an action or process

 - word that represents a process which is often only mental

 Other questions in this quiz

-- Words with two syllables.
+- When words have two syllables.

 Similar English Language resources: